Luisgarchi/TScmdChess/README.md

 ```

 ### 1. Cloning the repository
-To get started you will first need to clone the repository to your local machine.
+To get started you will first need to clone the repository on to your local machine.
 This can be done by running `git clone` + `THIS_REPOSITORY_URL`.
 Open your terminal or command prompt and run the following command:

 ```
 git clone https://github.com/Luisgarchi/TScmdChess.git